cloudtruth/kubetruth/README.md

 its `project_selector` pattern against the CloudTruth project names already selected by the root `project_selector`.

+Note that Kubetruth watches for changes to ProjectMappings, so touching any of them wakes it up from a polling sleep.
+This makes it quick and easy to test out configuration changes without having a short polling interval.

 ### Example Config

 The `projectmapping` resource has a shortname of `pm` for convenience when using kubectl.